LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 text files, or XML.

-Does LOGbinder SQL need to be installed on my SQL Server?
+Does LOGbinder for SQL Server need to be installed on my SQL Server?

 No. See above questions on performance.

-What user credentials must be assigned to LOGbinder SQL?
+What user credentials must be assigned to LOGbinder for SQL Server?
 Why?

 The account needs to be authorized to run as a service, and if using the security